 Also, Disney will not always notify you when the ride is back up and running so keep checking the status in My Disney Experience.

 What Time Do Boarding Passes Run Out?

-We are expecting Cosmic Rewind to be almost as popular as Rise of the Resistance, so boarding passes for any time frame are going to sell out extremely fast.
 That’s why it’s so important to take the other tips so seriously.
 Even 1 second could mean riding it or not riding it that day.